-Fountains Abbey and Studley Royal are amongst the several old abbeys, castles, and monasteries in Yorkshire that we visited before arriving in Oakham for the night.
+Fountains Abbey and Studley Royal are amongst the several old abbeys, castles, and monasteries in Yorkshire that we visited as we drove from Oxford to York.
 Lush and green, the gently rolling hills of the British countryside reminded me of our home in New Zealand, although the frequently overcast sky confirmed that we were in the UK.

 I can only imagine what the abbey looked like in her glory.
 Here are 17 of my favourite shots of Fountains Abbey and Studley Royal.
 See if you agree that her ruins portray an incredible masterpiece: